 The Board monitors the Company's operating costs.
-Based on the Company's average net assets during the period from 2 December 2016 to 30 November 2017, the Company's ongoing charges figure calculated in accordance with the AIC methodology was 1.37%.
-The Board considers this level to be reasonable and expects this figure to reduce in the financial year ending 30 November 2018.
+Based on the Company's average net assets during the year ended 30 November 2018, the Company's ongoing charges figure calculated in accordance with the Association of Investment Companies ("AIC") methodology was 1.21%.
+The Board expects the ongoing charges figure to reduce as the Company grows in size.